-Rebekah Baker is an associate professor in the Anderson University School of Education.
+Dr. Rebekah Baker is an Associate Professor in the Anderson University School of Education.
 Currently, she teaches the elementary methods courses in mathematics and science and the multicultural education course for all elementary and secondary teacher candidates.
 Previously, Rebekah taught the introductory education, character education, and organization and management of the elementary classroom courses.
 She has led two Tri-S trips to Kodiak, Alaska.

 Rebekah earned her Bachelor of Arts degree in elementary education from Anderson University in 1987, and her Master of Science in School Administration and Supervision in 1997 from Butler University (Experiential Program for Preparing School Principals — E.P.P.S.P Group XV).
 Rebekah has completed her doctorate in elementary education (Ph.D.) at Ball State.
 Her areas of research interest include culturally relevant pedagogy, intercultural competence, and issues of equity for culturally and linguistically diverse learners.

 Rebekah has 18 years of public education experience.
-After graduating from AU, she began teaching with Fort Wayne Community Schools (Fort Wayne, Ind.).
+After graduating from AU, she began teaching with Fort Wayne Community Schools (Fort Wayne, IN).
 She served as a classroom teacher and principal with Anderson Community Schools before joining the faculty of Anderson University.
 As principal, Rebekah had the opportunity to work in a wide range of schools and open two new elementary facilities.
 She also worked for the Indiana Principal Leadership Academy as a team facilitator.

 Rebekah enjoys spending time with her family and friends.
 She is an avid storyteller, specializing in African folktales.
 Rebekah has traveled internationally and within the United States.
 She finds time to participate in various community activities and civic organizations.
 Rebekah served on the Anderson University Alumni Council during the years of 1996-2001.